Skip to main content

 4

-Statistical methods and models for estimating and forecasting population quantities.
-Topic: Demographic rates; Population projection; Leslie matrix; modeling age-specific patterns; probabilistic population projections and Bayesian hierarchical models; estimating past and present fertility, mortality, migration and population; big data in demography.
-Prerequisite: Either STAT 509/CS&SS 509/ECON 509, STAT 513, or permission from the instructor.
+Covers statistical methods and models for estimating and forecasting population quantities.
+Topics include: demographic rates; population projection; Leslie matrix; modeling age-specific patterns; probabilistic population projections and Bayesian hierarchical models; estimating past and present fertility, mortality, migration, and population; and big data in demography.
+Prerequisite: either STAT 509/CSSS 509/ECON 580, STAT 513, or permission from the instructor.
 Offered: jointly with SOC 563/STAT 563; Sp.

 Course Name